a-p-jo/filecopy/README.md

 `dd` uses _low-level_ system calls , non-standard C, has elaborate, (_tiresome ?_) syntax, and is _notorious_ for failing in mysterious or dangerous ways in inexperienced hands.
 This is not a _defect_ per se; `dd` is an _advanced and very precise_ tool.
 It was originally written in the times of tape drives, which is also perhaps the reason for some of its peculiarities.

-However, `dd` has become the default for doing backups of files, disks, flashing ISOs, etc - somtimes causing serious issues for casual users.
-In such cases, `bcp` functions _alike_ `dd` , with the simple syntax of `cp` , keeping up with dd's speed by < 1 second - while being reliable, easier to casually use and port to _any_ OS/platform.
-BCP also displays progress _by default_ !
+However, `dd` has become the default for doing everyday tasks : backups of files, disks, flashing ISOs, etc - somtimes causing serious issues for casual users.
+In such cases, `bcp` functions _alike_ `dd` , with the simple syntax of `cp` , and is _much_ easier to troubleshoot and understand - while also keeping up with dd's speed by < 1 second and being more reliable, easier to casually use and port to _any_ OS/platform.
+BCP also displays progress _by default_.

-_BCP does NOT replace or clone `dd` in the least - `dd` is it's own low-level, advanced utility, and is certainly the go-to for advanced control over the copying; BCP is for the other 90% of the time._
+_BCP does NOT replace or clone `dd` in the least - `dd` is it's own low-level, advanced utility, and is certainly the go-to for advanced control over the copying; BCP is for the other 90% of the time :)_

 ### Usage
 _If you can use `cp` , you can use BCP !_